Emily Finlayson, M.D., M.S., FACS

 At UCSF Health, Dr. Finlayson is the founding director of the UCSF Center for Surgery in Older Adults, a transdisciplinary collaborative the develops, tests, and implements strategies to improve outcomes after surgery in older adults.

-At the publisher Rodale, he built an app development and production team from two freelancers to a team of ten, including: design, development, editorial and operations full-time positions.
-Using lean and agile methodologies this group had a contribution margin of over 200% and was able to effectively create highly-successful consumer apps on limited budgets in tight timeframes.
-Here he won awards for his work on the Men’s Health and Best Life iPhone editions.
+At the publisher Rodale, he built cross functional app development and production team including: design, development, editorial and operations full-time positions.
+Using a human-centered approach and lean methodologies this group had a contribution margin of over 80% and was able to effectively create highly-successful consumer apps on limited budgets.
+This team’s work was regularly in the top ten on the Apple App store, they also received awards for the Men’s Health and Best Life iPhone editions.

 As Design Director, Platforms and Devices at Condé Nast’s Editorial Development Group, Sean worked with the magazine brands and technology partners refining approach and anticipating industry developments.